YacineBelaid/MemoryLane/README.md

 ### Futur improvements

-Few things left on the backlog :
+After a first iteration few things were left on the backlog about performance, authentication and social features :
 - Having the Landing page served through SSR or even SSG by building and placing the static assets in a CDN such as Cloudfront.
 It will better SEO and performance.
 - Having Multiple Stores instead of one large one.
 Decoupling and increasing coherence.
 - Reducing the amount of Modals giving a clear user path.